PostgreSQL WHERE: Filtering Rows

 Note that PostgreSQL also uses <> as the not equal to operator, so you can use the != and <> operators interchangeably.

-Since PostgreSQL evaluates the WHERE clause before the SELECT clause, the column aliases are not available in the WHERE clause.
+Since PostgreSQL evaluates the WHERE clause before the SELECT clause, the column aliases are not available at the time of evaluating the WHERE clause.

 The following statement attempts to use the amount column alias in the WHERE and results in an error: